 It’s also worth noting that divorce rates in second marriages are higher than in first marriages.
 I think this is where the idea of no-fault divorce has really failed society.
 The idea that I don’t like my car so I’m gonna get a new one works for cars but it doesn’t work nearly as well for spouses.
 Of course, I’m sure everyone thinks they are the exception but the truth is that 3 out of 5 second marriages end in divorce.
 That’s really high.

 If your marriage is distressed and you’re toying with the idea of divorce then that’s a good signal that now is the time to get help.
 By the time you’re separated or even in the process of divorce it’s really hard to turn around.

-On the other hand if you are in the divorce process: note that there are some couples that are able to reconcile.
-Being willing to forgive and really keeping God at the centre of what you want to rebuild is key.
+On the other hand, if you are in the divorce process: note that there are some couples that are able to reconcile.
+Being willing to forgive and really keeping God at the center of what you want to rebuild is key.

 [i] William J. Doherty, Brian J. Willoughby, and Bruce Peterson, ‘Interest In Marital Reconciliation Among Divorcing Parents: Interest In Marital Reconciliation Among Divorcing Parents’, Family Court Review, 49.2 (2011), 313–21 <https://doi.org/10.1111/j.1744-1617.2011.01373.x>.

 [ii] Alan J. Hawkins, Brian J. Willoughby, and William J. Doherty, ‘Reasons for Divorce and Openness to Marital Reconciliation’, Journal of Divorce & Remarriage, 53.6 (2012), 453–63 <https://doi.org/10.1080/10502556.2012.682898>.